Build user generated content that matters for your store

 Here are 5 reasons why shoppers could be abandoning carts in your online store.
 Keep an eye for these reasons, you could be committing these eCommerce sins without knowledge.

 Let’s see each of these online-shopper-turn-offs in detail now:

-Joe is looking to buy a daily running shoes and finds something he likes on an online store.
-The shoe make, color, size, price and everything matches his preferences.
+Joe is looking to buy a daily running shoe and finds something he likes on an online store.
+The shoe makes, colour, size, price and everything matches his preferences.